Emelieh21/Gefahrradtour/README.md

 # Gefahrradtour

-Project for the HERE Map Data Hackathon 2020.Find the safest route from A to B in Berlin thanks to HERE Data Layers and Berlin traffic accident data.
+Project for the HERE Map Data Hackathon 2020.
+Find the safest route from A to B in Berlin thanks to HERE Data Layers and Berlin traffic accident data.

-### Introduction
+### How are we helping with this project?
 Road safety is an important issue in many cities.
 In Berlin in 2019 alone over 13.000 road accidents occured, every 3 hours a biker or pedestrian had an accident (almost 4000 accidents involved bikers or pedestrians) [1].
 34 accidents were fatal.
 We therefore created an app that shows you the shortest but also the safest route that helps you avoid dangerous streets and intersections to arrive safely to a destination of your choice.